HOW BELIEFS FORM – PART 1

 Given that this sentence doesn't use the wording 'the claim Humans are apes' it might seem to be referring to simply humans, rather than to a claim about humans, and so to actually be a different wording of the claim made by 1.

 However, unlike 1, but like 2, it refers to the concept of something being true.
 And this concept concerns a claim – specifically, the relationship between a claim and reality.
-By definition, a claim is true if, and only if, it matches reality.
+By definition, a claim is a true claim if, and only if, it matches reality.
 So when we say ‘It’s true that …’ we’re saying that the claim made by the subsequent words is a true claim.

 Therefore the above sentence is asserting that it's a true claim that human are apes.
 That is, it's asserting that the claim Humans are apes is a true claim, as 2 does, even though it doesn’t refer to this claim as a claim, as 2 does.